inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 At the beginning of the video, a red strip appears and moves from ``wiredSource`` to ``wiredDestination``.
-This strip is the standard OMNeT++ animation for packet transmissions, and has nothing to do with :ned:`DataLinkVisualizer`.
+This strip is the standard OMNeT++ animation for packet transmissions and has nothing to do with :ned:`DataLinkVisualizer`.
 When the packet is received in whole by ``wiredDestination`` (the red strip disappears), a dark cyan arrow is added by :ned:`DataLinkVisualizer` between the two hosts, indicating data link activity.
 The packet's name is also displayed on the arrow.
-The arrow fades out quickly, because the :par:`fadeOutTime` parameter of the visualizer is set to a small value.
+The arrow fades out quickly because the :par:`fadeOutTime` parameter of the visualizer is set to a small value.

 Visualization in a wireless network is very similar.
 Our next example is the wireless variant of the above simulation.
-In this network we use two :ned:`AdhocHost`'s, ``wirelessSource`` and ``wirelessDestination``.
+In this network, we use two :ned:`AdhocHost`'s, ``wirelessSource`` and ``wirelessDestination``.
 The traffic and the visualization settings are the same as the configuration of the wired example.
 The simulation can be run by choosing the